 Imagine a situation where you need to install Windows Vista or Windows 7 in a system but you don't have access to DVD drive.
 We all know Windows Vista, Windows 7 and Windows Server 2008 come in DVDs and you'll need a DVD drive to install them.
 Then how will you install them?
 The solution is, you can create a bootable USB drive which can be used to install Windows without using DVD drive.

 We have posted a detailed tutorial to create such bootable USB drive long time back, you can read about it at following link:

 The above method is very easy to follow but wouldn't it be great if we can use a utility to do the whole task automatically?
-Our reader "Aris" has created a small utility exclusively for AskVG readers which creates a bootable USB drive to install Windows Vista, Windows 7 or Server 2008.
+Our reader "Aris" has created a small utility "A Bootable USB" exclusively for AskVG readers which creates bootable USB drive to install Windows Vista, Windows 7 or Server 2008.

 - A USB Drive (4 GB or more)

 - Windows Vista, Windows 7 or Server 2008 ISO image or DVD (Check link 1 and link 2)

 - Host OS: Windows Vista (SP1 or SP2) and later